fabiorafaelsalvioli/netflix-clone/README.md

-# netflix-clone
+# Netflix Clone
-A simple clone for Netflix website
+## A simple clone for Netflix website
+Created with HTML, CSS, JAVASCRIPT AND OWL CAROUSEL PLUGIN